Lesson on wilderness

 Existing experience with wilderness conservation in Europe provides useful framework and motivation to continue in the work done in the previous decade.
 What is desperately needed in this time is a clear, comprehensive articulation of the multiple benefit of Wilderness.
 This articulation needs to be factual, wide-ranging, and science-based.

-In the following posts we try to answer the fundamental questions: “To what degrees and in what ways does the European Wilderness Preservation System can add value in 21st century Europe”.
+In the following posts we try to answer the fundamental questions: “To what degrees and in what ways does the European Wilderness Network can add value in 21st century Europe”.

 More can be read: The Multiple Values of Wilderness, 2005